Lucas-Buckley/EE-Simulation/docs/notebooks/kaibab_walkthrough.md

 ```

 ### Notes
 - Interpolation: linear fills for observed deer create synthetic points in gaps to stabilize metrics.
-Compare results with and without interpolation (Section 5).
+Compare results with and without interpolation (Sections 5 and 6).
 - Reproducibility: Provide seeds for calibration and stochastic runs.
 - Outputs: CSVs are written under `experiments/`.
 Inspect or plot as needed.